dallenpyrah/ContextualMocker/docs/ONBOARDING.md

 - **Context Isolation:** Each test or execution context is fully isolated to prevent cross-contamination of mock state.
 - **API Usability:** The API is designed to be intuitive and expressive, reducing boilerplate and cognitive load.
 - **Performance:** Efficient data structures and minimal synchronization are used to ensure high performance, even under heavy concurrency.
+- **Memory Safety:** Automatic cleanup policies prevent memory leaks without impacting test performance.
+- **Developer Experience:** Enhanced error messages and comprehensive debugging information reduce development time.
-- **Extensibility:** The architecture supports easy extension for new handler types, matchers, and context strategies.
+- **Extensibility:** The architecture supports easy extension for new handler types, matchers, verification modes, and context strategies.

 ---